• Skip to primary navigation

 U.S. companies make up the majority of Invesco WilderHill Clean Energy ETF holdings, but it also offers some sector diversification.
 The expense ratio is reasonable at 0.61%.

-Although the MSCI has not assigned an ESG rating to the Invesco WilderHill Clean Energy ETF, many of its holdings are focused on developing, producing, or reducing carbon emissions.
-This gives them a strong environmental focus.
+Although MSCI has not assigned an ESG rating to the Invesco WilderHill Clean Energy ETF, many of its holdings are focused on developing, producing, or reducing carbon emissions, which gives them a strong environmental focus.

 Pros of Invesco WilderHill Clean Energy ETF